 If you have a little more money to spend, I highly recommend the MacBook Pro, which I personally use for app development.

 If you don't own a Mac and aren't ready to commit to purchasing one, there's another great alternative — rent a Mac.
 Services such as MacInCloud, allow you to rent a Mac that you can access over the Internet.
 These Macs come pre-loaded with Xcode, so they are ready for App development!

-MacInCloud has rental plans for as little as $20 per month that allows you to try your hand at app development without breaking the bank.
+MacInCloud has rental plans for as little as $20 per month (or $16 if you're a student) that allows you to try your hand at app development without breaking the bank.
 This monthly plan also includes a one-day free trial so you can kick the tires to make sure this service will work well for you.
 As you might imagine, you need to have plenty of bandwidth and a reliable Internet connection for this option to work well for you!

 Registering as an Apple Developer

 To get full access to Apple’s developer tools, forums, sample code and videos, you need to register as an Apple Developer, which you can do at this link: https://developer.apple.com/programs/register/.

 When you navigate to this web page you will see options to register using an existing Apple ID, or create a new a new Apple ID.